ParkerCai/Project_3_Real-time_2-D_Object_Recognition/README.md

 2. Cleans the binary image using morphological filtering
 3. Segments individual regions via connected components analysis
 4. Computes rotation/scale-invariant features (axis of least central moment, oriented bounding box, Hu moments)
+5. Train new objects in the interactive training mode
-5. Classifies each object against a trained database using nearest-neighbor matching with scaled Euclidean distance
+6. Classifies each object against a trained database using nearest-neighbor matching with scaled Euclidean distance

 An embedding-based classification pipeline using a DNN (ResNet18) is also explored for comparison.